10 Positive Body Language Techniques to Help you Succeed

 Looking at the ground.
 This tells people that you are shy or disinterested.

 Touching your face.
 Everyone has a little itch they need to scratch now and again but repeatedly touching your face while speaking with someone is an indication that you are lying.
-Learn how to become a human lie detector with this course focusing on body language and facial expressions.

 Picking at something.
 Whether it is your clothes, your notebook, or your fingernails, just leave it alone.
 Picking at something demonstrates boredom and disapproval.
 At the very least, it communicates that you are rude.